 - Regional Governors process the applications from their regions and sign off on those that are complete.
 They may also add a comment regarding the applicant/application.
 The Regional Governors will then forward them on to the BOG Chair who, in turn, will prepare them for the election process.

-- A packet is sent to the entire BOG with a slate of the candidates and copies of the application with supporting documents for each applicant.
-Election to Fellowship will be by a simple majority of the votes cast.
-Each BOG member will make ten selections on the enclosed ballots and return them to the BOG Chair.
+- The entire BOG will be notified that they can assess the entire slate of candidate applications and supporting documents.
+Each BOG member will make selections on the attached ballots and return them to the BOG Chair.
 Election is based solely on the contents of the application and ballots are independently cast.
 There is no discussion of applicants among members of the BOG.
 No lobbying, internal or external, is allowed.